Introduction

 Set-Up Costs for Your AFSL Licence Application

-The initial costs for obtaining an AFSL typically range between $10,000 to $60,000, depending on the complexity of your application.
+The initial costs to apply for an AFSL typically range between $10,000 to $60,000, depending on the complexity of your application.
+The total cost includes both professional fees and ASIC lodgement fees.
 The total cost includes both professional fees and ASIC lodgement fees.

 Professional Fees for Preparing and Submitting an AFSL Application

-Professional fees for AFSL application preparation and submission vary based on the authorisations being sought and the complexity of your business arrangements.
+Professional fees for AFSL application preparation and submission vary based on the authorisations being sought and the complexity of your business arrangements, so consulting experienced AFSL lawyers can help clarify your expected costs.
 A standard AFSL application package typically includes:

 - Advising on shareholding structure for the AFSL company